Prevention and early help

 Whether couples together or separated the way they communicate can impact on their relationship and their children.
 The Relationship Matters webpage can help everyone recognise the signs such as:

-- Arguing, rows, shouting all the time with each other about things like, money, how you parent, housework
+- Arguing or shouting all the time with each other about things like, money, how you parent and housework.

 - Are they worried about splitting up?